 Sit in front of the TV for hours and scan

 Some other camera manual sites just scan the entire page as a low quality image or provide a poor scan that was placed it into an Adobe Acrobat format that was still hard to read.
-My early manuals were HTML, taking hours to make a single manual.
+My early manuals were HTML, taking four hours to make a single manual.
 I had to scan each photo, then scan the text and use OCR (Optical Character Reader) to create the text.
 Some people actually thought I typed the entire manual by hand.
 Later, when disk space on the hosting companies became larger, I started to use Adobe PDF.
 I quickly started to run out of disk space as these files were larger.
 I needed to buy a new site, just to hold the hundreds of PDF files.
 It still takes more then an hour to do a single manual, start to finish.
 I still scan each individual page in most of the cases.
 Most scans are in color when needed.
 Those little colored arrows or lines are important to the reader.
 Most other sites just use black and white.
 Even the black and white scans I made are in high quality mode.
 When I can, I even enlarge the camera parts pages so you can enlarge them to see detail.

 THE CHANGE: I was in a local Shop Rite in